gtfactslab/CrazySim/README.md

 ```bash
 ros2_ws/crazyflie_mpc/crazyflie_mpc/crazyflie_multiagent_mpc.py
 ```
 The trajectory type can be changed to a horizontal circle, vertical circle, helix, or a lemniscate trajectory by changing the variable "trajectory_type" in the CrazyflieMPC class.
+There is also a motors variable in the CrazyflieMPC class that can be changed based on if you defined the crazyflie or crazyflie_thrust_upgrade model.

 ### Start up the Firmware
 Start up the firmware with any of the 3 launch script options.
 Below we demonstrate 4 Crazyflies in a square formation.